Australia–Indonesia BRIDGE School Partnerships Program

 - a school visit and homestay program in Australian schools, providing opportunities for Australian teachers and students to interact with Indonesian teachers, experience aspects of Indonesian culture across learning areas, establish the terms and nature of the school partnership, plan for future collaboration and share teaching experiences;

 - a one-day debriefing for Indonesian teachers to reflect on their experience in Australia and share ways forward for online engagement.

-For any further enquiries about the Australia-Indonesia BRIDGE program, please contact the bridge team at firstname.lastname@example.org
+For any enquiries about the Australia-Indonesia BRIDGE Program, please contact firstname.lastname@example.org or (03) 8344 4800.

-The Australia–Indonesia BRIDGE Project is supported by Australian Aid and the Australia-Indonesia Institute, which are part of the Department of Foreign Affairs and Trade.
-The Australia–Indonesia BRIDGE Project was established as an initiative of the Australia–Indonesia Institute and Asia Education Foundation, funded by The Myer Foundation and Australian Aid.
+The Australia–Indonesia BRIDGE School Partnerships Program is supported by Australian Government Department of Foreign Affairs and Trade (DFAT).
+The Australia–Indonesia BRIDGE School Partnerships Program was established as an initiative of the Australia–Indonesia Institute, DFAT and Asia Education Foundation, funded by The Myer Foundation and Australian Aid.